Prestige Offer Through July 19

 Wine rated (2023 guide) 99/100

-Fresh and confident, this effortless Margaux will be a big hit in 2020.
-It has a bright color in the glass and a delicately fragrant nose.
-The palate is soft and graceful, silky and rich at the same time.
-It develops in several layers, much more vertical than broad at this stage, but with obvious concentration.
-It develops slowly but surely, really taking its time before the juicy, chewy, and succulent notes of blackcurrant, licorice, clove, sweet spices, and refreshing menthol appear.
-Nuanced and detailed, with precision and clarity in taste and overall sensation.
-A Margaux for years to come.
-2028-2049
+Fresh and confident, this effortless Margaux is sure to be a hit in 2020.
+It has a vibrant color in the glass and a delicately fragrant nose.
+On the palate, it is soft and graceful, silky and rich at the same time.
+It unfolds in several layers—much more vertical than broad at this stage—but with obvious concentration.
+It develops slowly but surely, taking its time before the juicy, chewy, and succulent notes of blackcurrant, licorice, clove, sweet spices, and refreshing menthol emerge.
+Nuanced and detailed, with precision and clarity in both flavor and overall mouthfeel.
+A Margaux for the years to come.
+2028–2049

 Guide Hachette des vins

 2018, 2019, 2020: a trilogy that will go down in history.
-Philippe Bascaules and his teams have once again produced a highly refined wine and have perfectly adapted to this vintage marked by successive waves of heat and an exceptionally dry summer; yet it is a great freshness that emerges from the tasting.
-The blend, very similar to that of recent vintages, is composed of 89% Cabernet Sauvignon, 8% Merlot, 2% Petit Verdot, and 1% Cabernet Franc.
-In the glass, it has a magnificent deep, dense color, gradually releasing aromas of rare complexity: ripe black fruits, morello cherry, sweet spices, floral nuances (violet, rose), and notes of graphite and menthol.
-Then a full-bodied attack opens onto a rich, dense, powerful palate that is also very tender, delicate and velvety, with a sensation of freshness that never falters and culminates in a long finish of Zan and violet.
+Philippe Bascaules and his teams have once again produced a wine of the highest refinement and have perfectly adapted to this vintage, marked by successive waves of heat and an exceptionally dry summer; yet it is a remarkable freshness that stands out during tasting.
+The blend, very similar to those of recent vintages, consists of 89% Cabernet Sauvignon, 8% Merlot, 2% Petit Verdot, and 1% Cabernet Franc.
+In the glass, it displays a magnificent, deep, and dense color, from which aromas of rare complexity gradually emerge: ripe black fruits, morello cherry, sweet spices, floral nuances (violet, rose), and notes of graphite and menthol.
+Then a full-bodied attack gives way to a palate that is ample, dense, and powerful, yet also very tender, delicate, and velvety, with a sensation of freshness that never wanes and culminates in a long finish of Zan and violet.
 A Margaux of admirable purity and balance.
-2028-2045
+2028–2045

 About the estate: